jkeohan/rctr-9-8-20/w01d01/intro-to-react.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 3min

 - Think about what a front end framework is and answer the following questions:
-  - How it's different than a JavaScript library like jQuery, Lodash, Underscore or Ramda?
+  - How is it different than a JavaScript library like jQuery, Lodash, Underscore or Ramda?
   - Why would we opt to use it?
 - Write our your answer in a slack thread to yourself
 - When asked slack your answer in the thread created by the instructor